ShyanJMC/shyanjmc.com/content/Rust.en.md

 As a type, of course you can work with them in the same way with the rest.

 ### Match
-Match operator check if variable is "Some(T)" or "None" and the type of "T" to execute the options properly.
+Match operator check if variable is "Some(T)", "None" and the type of "T" to execute the options properly.

+One feature of this is that they patterns need to be exhaustive in the sense that all possibilities for the value in the match expression must be accounted for.
+Because of that you must inclusde "_" to match every scenario.

 Is the specific operator to compare "Options<T>".